Trombone Mouthpieces Explained: Sizes, Shapes, and How to Choose the Right One

 What a Trombone Mouthpiece Does

 The trombone does not create sound on its own.
 The sound begins in the mouthpiece, where your lips buzz and set the air in motion.
-The trombone then takes that vibration and makes it louder and fuller, helping it carry through the room.
+The trombone then takes that vibration and amplifies it helping it carry through the room.
 If the mouthpiece helps your buzz stay steady, the trombone can amplify a clear sound.
 If the mouthpiece is uncomfortable or poorly made, the instrument will simply amplify an unfocused sound.

 Think of it this way: